Coface Group

 • Industrial and tertiary diversification, high value-added

-• Major tourist destination (8th worldwide in 2020, tourism represented 7.5% of Austria’s GDP before the pandemic)
+• Major tourist destination (10th worldwide in 2022, tourism represented 6.2% Austria´s GDP in 2022)

 • Banking sector exposed to Central-Eastern European and Balkan countries